bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Speaker 1: 00:06:15

-Okay, yep.
+Okay, yeah.

 Speaker 0: 00:06:16

-Oh, if it's full.
+If it's full.
 If it's not full, I think it might still stay.

 Speaker 1: 00:06:19